inlinevoid/HLDJConverter/README.md

 #### How do I use it?
 1. Extract the `HLDJConverter` folder from the zip file.
 2. Run `HLDJConverter.exe`
 2. Set the `Output Folder` to the directory you want converted songs saved to.
-Usually `...\HLDJ\Audio`.
 3. Copy/paste or drag/drop any files or Youtube links into the drop area.
 4. That's it!